 \subsubsection{Numerical extraction of \texorpdfstring{$t_\mathrm{RMT}$}{RMT time}}

-A straightforward approach to extract $\tau_\mathrm{RMT}$ from $\overline{K}{(\tau)}$ involves comparing it with the spectral form factor of a RMT eigenvalue distribution, such as the Gaussian Orthogonal Ensemble (GOE).
+A straightforward approach to extract $\tau_\mathrm{RMT}$ from $\overline{K}{(\tau)}$ involves comparing it with the SFF of a RMT eigenvalue distribution, such as the Gaussian orthogonal ensemble (GOE).
 This comparison leads to the following criterion function \cite{suntajsQuantumChaosChallenges2020}:

 where $\overline{K}_\mathrm{RA}{(\tau)}$ is the running-and-disorder-averaged SFF of our model, and $K_\mathrm{GOE}(\tau)$ is the SFF of the GOE (see Appendix~\ref{app:GOE} for further details).
 We calculate the running average of $\overline{K}{(\tau)}$, denoted as $\overline{K}_{\mathrm{RA}}{(\tau)}$, in addition to the disorder average because it reduces fluctuations in the numerical data.